kyma-project/examples/gateway/README.md

 ## Overview

-This basic example demonstrates how to expose a service through an APIRule in a public or secure manner through the console UI, or manually using kubectl.
+This basic example demonstrates how to expose a service through an API Rule in a public or secure manner through the console UI, or manually using kubectl.

 ## Prerequisites